How To Construct a Hedgehog House

 1,

 The first stage is to create two complete side pieces.
 To do this, take two of the longer side pieces of wood, if they are tongue and groove, and slot them together making one side.
-Screw or nail a batten to each end of the assembled side, making sure that the battens are set back from the edges, the same thickness as the timber, so that the smaller end pieces will fit flush when fully assembled.
+Screw or nail a batten to each end of the assembled side, making sure that the battens are set back from the edges, the same thickness as the timber.
+This is so that the smaller end pieces will fit flush when fully assembled.

 2,